cliffordp/tk-event-weather/readme.txt

 * You can check the [Dark Sky API's Status Updates](http://status.darksky.net/) to read its news.
 * The [Dark Sky Terms of Use](https://darksky.net/dev/docs/terms) states, "You agree that any application or service which incorporates data obtained from the Service shall prominently display the message "Powered by Dark Sky" in a legible manner near the data or any information derived from any data from the Service.
 This message must, if possible, open a link to [https://darksky.net/poweredby/](https://darksky.net/poweredby/) when clicked or touched."
 * This plugin's output will automatically add a compliant link; however, there is a setting to disable outputting this link.
 This is because your site may not be a "public or user-facing application" (although it probably is) or because you've emailed to the address in their Terms of Use to request (and have been approved for) their extremely-affordable *white-label* account.
-* This plugin and its author are not affiliated with or endorsed by The Dark Sky Company, LLC.
+* This plugin and its author are not affiliated with or endorsed by The Dark Sky Company, LLC or any of the other plugins mentioned (including ones for which an add-on is available).
 * This plugin utilizes [Freemius](https://freemius.com/wordpress/).
 All data collected via Freemius will be available to both Freemius and this plugin's author to be used in responsible ways.
 By opting-in to Freemius, you'll help us learn how we can make this plugin better and possibly communicate with you regarding the plugin's development.
 * This plugin may contain affiliate links.